revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <details>
 <summary><b>Explanation</b></summary>

-> In the worst-case scenario the element is the last element and the entire `ArrayList` should be traversed to get the position of the element, So the time complexity is O(n).
+> In the worst-case scenario, the element is the last element and the entire `ArrayList` should be traversed to get the position of the element.
+So, the time complexity is O(n).

 </details>
 </details>